 found in a particularly large overhang on the west side of the canyon, 2 miles from the start.
 The pictographs are somewhat faded and damaged by 20th century graffiti.
 The final panel, and by far the grandest is the Great Gallery

 , at the end of the trail after 3.25 miles.
 This is also on the west side, in a shallower alcove, and it contains dozens of detailed, mysterious, intricate pictures in various shades of red and brown, some up to 8 feet tall and extending across the canyon walls for over 200 feet.
 Most are in excellent condition; just a few are incomplete owing to collapse of part of the cliff face.
 Many are the familiar ghostly armless effigies (anthropomorphs), often bearing intricate decoration on the upper torso, but others include animals, hunters and more abstract shapes.
 Petroglyphs as well as pictographs are found here.
 The panel is protected by a fence though most figures are 10 feet or more above ground level and so high enough to avoid casual visitor damage.
-The NPS state the 6.5 mile round trip to the Great Gallery takes 4 to 6 hours but it can be done, as I found out on a sunny but cooler than normal afternoon in late May, in as little as 2.5 hours.
+The NPS state the 6.5 mile round trip to the Great Gallery takes 4 to 6 hours but it can be done in as little as 2.5 hours.